 There are a few tell-tale signs of a poor job fit including: the employee is under-utilized, the employee is bored and disengaged with their work, and the employee does not possess all the necessary specialized skills for the job.
 Surprisingly, a survey by Right Management found that one person in five is in the wrong role!
 Poor job fit will not only lead to a lack of job motivation and engagement, but performance will also be decreased.
 Moreover, people who are in the wrong role or have a lack of engagement with their job are more likely to vote with their feet and leave.

-Common reasons for a job fit include
+Common reasons for a lack of job fit include:

 - The current position is just not a role that they can excel in.
 In other words, the employee’s skills are not properly matched for this job.